Affordable, durable, microwave safe. Comes in more colors and patterns if you want to spend a few extra dollars.

 Dinnerware is one of those home essentials you don't think too much about until you need a new set.
 Then, when you do, it can be overwhelming to decide between materials, patterns, size, shape, and number of place settings.
 If you want a quality dinnerware set that will last you years to come, you'll need to do more than simply pick the first one you lay your eyes on.

-When you're ready to purchase your dinnerware set, the product matrix at the top of the page features our five favorites.
-But first, read on for our full guide to dinnerware sets.
+When you're ready to purchase your dinnerware set, you can choose confidently from our five favorites.
+But if you want to go through important factors when making a decision, read our full shopping guide for dinnerware sets.

 First thing's first: What, exactly, can you expect to find in a dinnerware set?
 This varies depending on the set, but we'll cover some of the most common combinations.